 2. The U.K. was the least rationed country in Europe

 Countries like the U.K. and France had begun the war without rationing.
 In Britain, rationing was introduced in January, 1940.
 However, France had still resisted rationing by the time they were defeated in June, 1940.
 For Germany, they introduced rationing before the war started.
 Due to the early introduction, Germany struggled to feed its army and its entire population from start to end.
 Germany’s demand for food from other occupied territories led to many people’s starvation, including the urban French.
 Studies suggest that the average Briton was fed better during World War II than any other period in the entire history of the U.K.

 3. France had better military equipment and more manpower

-Many people assume that Germany’s victory resulted from a highly modern and mechanized Air Force and an army superior to other allies in World War II.
+Many people assume that Germany’s victory resulted from a highly modern and mechanised Air Force and an army superior to other allies in World War II.
 However, the reality of the Second World War was very different.
-When the Germans were attacked on 10th May 1940, only 16 of their 135 divisions were fully equipped with motorized transport.
+When the Germans were attacked on 10th May 1940, only 16 of their 135 divisions were fully equipped with motorised transport.
 The rest depended on feet, carts, or horses.
 In comparison to Germany, France alone had 117 divisions.
-It didn’t stop there: while the Germans had 2,440 tanks, the French had 3,255 tanks, better armed, bigger, and more armored than the German panzers.
+It didn’t stop there: while the Germans had 2,440 tanks, the French had 3,255 tanks, better armed, bigger, and more armoured than the German panzers.

 4. The rise of the national socialists in Germany and their agenda